-Walter C. Rakowich (Chair) John B. Morse, Jr. Ann McLaughlin Korologos
+Walter C. Rakowich (Chair) Sheila C. Bair John B. Morse, Jr. Ann McLaughlin Korologos

-- Makes recommendations to the Board on corporate governance matters and is responsible for keeping abreast of corporate governance developments; - Oversees the annual evaluation of the Board, its committees and management; - Reviews periodically the compensation and benefits of non-employee directors and makes recommendations to the Board or the Compensation Policy Committee of any modifications; - Reviews the composition and tenure of the Board and skills of directors and recommends nomination of Board members and addition of new members, as appropriate; - Ensures that the Board maintains its diversity: - Reviews policies and programs on matters of corporate responsibility and sustainability, including environmental, social and other matters; and - Fulfills an advisory function with respect to a range of matters affecting the Board and its committees, including making recommendations with respect to: - selection of committee chairs and committee assignments; and - implementation, compliance and enhancements to codes of conduct and the Company's Corporate Governance Guidelines.
+- Makes recommendations to the Board on corporate governance matters and is responsible for keeping abreast of corporate governance developments; - Oversees the annual evaluation of the Board, its committees and, in conjunction with the Compensation Policy Committee, management; - Reviews periodically the compensation and benefits of non-employee directors and makes recommendations to the Board or the Compensation Policy Committee of any modifications; - Reviews the composition and tenure of the Board and skills of directors and recommends nomination of Board members and addition of new members, as appropriate: - Ensures that the Board maintains its diversity; - Reviews policies and programs on matters of corporate responsibility and sustainability, including environmental, social and other matters; and - Fulfills an advisory function with respect to a range of matters affecting the Board and its committees, including making recommendations with respect to: - selection of committee chairs and committee assignments; and - implementation, compliance and enhancements to the Company's code of conduct and Corporate Governance Guidelines.